Chandan9898Kumar/maching_coding/src/JAVASCRIPT_DSA_QUESTIONS/DSA_QUESTIONS.md

  */
 ```

 ### 28. Create a function which will accepts two arrays arr1 and arr2.
-The function should return true .if every value in arr1 has its corresponding value squared in array2.
+The function should return true .if every value in arr1 has its corresponding value in array2.
 The frequency of values must be same.

 ```ts
 //     Method 1.
 By sorting items in ascending order and comparing by JSON.stringify(); If items are not sorted then stringify will give false.